-Blu-ray Player Remote Control - If Equipped
+Blu-rayTM Player Remote Control - If Equipped

-Blu-ray Player Remote Control Controls And Indicators
+Blu-rayTM Player Remote Control

+Controls And Indicators

 1. Power - Turns the screen and wireless headphone transmitter for the selected Channel on or off.
+To hear
-To hear audio while the screen is closed, press the Power button to turn the headphone transmitter on.

-- 2. Channel Selector Indicators When a button is pressed, the currently affected channel or channel button is illuminated momentarily. - 3.
-SOURCE Press to enter Source Selection screen. - 4.
+- audio while the screen is closed, push the Power button to turn the headphone transmitter on. - 2.
+Channel Selector Indicators When a button is pushed, the currently affected channel or channel button is illuminated momentarily. - 3.
+SOURCE Push to enter Source Selection screen. - 4.
 Channel/Screen Selector Switch Indicates which channel is being controlled by the remote control.
 When the selector switch is in the Rear 1 position, the remote controls the functionality of headphone Channel 1 (second row).
-When the selector switch is in the Rear 2, position the remote controls the functionality of headphone Channel 2 (third row). - 5. $\blacktriangleright$ Press to navigate menus. - 6.
-SETUP Press to access the Blu-ray Setup menu screen.
-When a disc is loaded in the Blu-ray player (if equipped) and the VESTM mode is selected and the disc is stopped, press the SETUP button to access the Blu-ray Setup menu.
+When the selector switch is in the Rear 2, position the remote controls the functionality of headphone Channel 2 (third row). - 5. ► Push to navigate menus. - 6.
+SETUP - Push to access the Blu-ray[TM] Setup menu screen.
+When a disc is loaded in the Blu-ray[TM] player

+(if equipped) and the VES[TM] mode is selected and the disc is stopped, push the SETUP button to access the Blu-ray[TM] Setup menu.

-- 7. ►►I Press and release to jump to the next available audio track or video chapter.
-Press and hold to fast forward through the current audio track or video chapter. - 8. ► / || (Play/Pause) Begin/resume or pause disc play. - 9.
-Four Colored Buttons Press to access Blu-ray disc features. - 10.
-POPUP/MENU Press to access the Blu-ray main menu when in Blu-ray or DVD mode.
-Press to start Scan or start Random track functions in CD or HDD modes. - 11.
-KEYPAD Press to navigate chapters or titles. - 12.
+- 7. ▶▶I Push and release to jump to the next available audio track or video chapter.
+Push and hold to fast forward through the current audio track or video chapter. - 8. ► / || (Play/Pause) Begin/resume or pause disc play.

+9. Four Colored Buttons - Push to access Blu-ray[TM] Disc

+menu when in Blu-rayTM or DVD mode.
+Push to start

+- features.

+10. POPUP/MENU - Push to access the Blu-ray[TM] main - Scan or start Random track functions in CD or HDD modes. - 11.
+KEYPAD Push to navigate chapters or titles. - 12.
 (Stop) Stops disc play.

-- 13. I◀◀ Press and release to jump to the previous audio track or video chapter.
-Press and hold to fast rewind through the current audio track or video chapter. - 14.
-MUTE Mutes headphone audio. - 15.
-BACK Press to exit out of menus or return to source selection screen. - 16. ▼ Press to navigate menus. - 17.
-OK Press to select the highlighted option in a menu. - 18. ◀ Press to navigate menus. - 19. $\blacktriangle$ Press to navigate menus.
+- 13. I◀◀ Push and release to jump to the previous audio track or video chapter.
+Push and hold to fast rewind through the current audio track or video chapter.

+- 14. \(\rightarrow\) Mutes headphone audio.

+- 15. BACK Push to exit out of menus or return to source selection screen.

+- 16. ▼ Push to navigate menus.

+- 17. OK Push to select the highlighted option in a menu.

+- 18. ◀ Push to navigate menus.

+19. ▲ Push to navigate menus.